z1223343/Udacity-term1-project2/README.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 My final model results were:

+* training set accuracy of 0.996
-* validation set accuracy of 0.954
+* validation set accuracy of 0.957
-* test set accuracy of 0.937
+* test set accuracy of 0.938

 I chose LeNet CNN model as the architecture.
 * In the LeNet Lab project, it works pretty well with the recognition of 10 digits using MNIST data set, so it should be applicable to traffic sign recognition in this project.